 The results for our benchmark specification are in the first row of Table 1.
 Distance to major financial centers enters positively and significantly; financial remoteness is associated with increased output volatility.
 Moreover, the effect is economically important.
-Our coefficient point estimate indicates that a one standard deviation increase in financial remoteness would result in about a 15% increase in output volatility relative to the sample mean.
+Our coefficient point estimate indicates that a one standard deviation increase in financial remoteness would result in about a 12% increase in output volatility relative to the sample mean.

 Among our other conditioning variables, the Polity2 variable enters strongly with a statistically significant effect.
-It is also economically large; a one standard deviation decrease in democracy (roughly a six point move for this sample), leads to over a 17% decrease in output volatility relative to the sample mean.
-The share of GDP spent by the government also enters at the 5% confidence level.
-The other conditioning variables are insignificant.
-14
+It is also economically large; a one standard deviation decrease in democracy (roughly a six point move for this sample), leads to a 19% decrease in output volatility relative to the sample mean.
+The share of GDP spent by the government enters at the 5% confidence level.
+The effect of real GDP is economically and statistically significant, but negative; economically large countries are more stable.
+The effect of trade is insignificant.

-Our default specification only explains a modest amount of variation in the data, as our R-squared estimate is approximately 0.22.
-We do not see this as particularly troubling, given that our specification is parsimonious and includes a heterogeneous cross-section of countries.15
+Our default specification only explains a modest amount of variation in the data, as our R-squared estimate is approximately 0.24.
+We do not see this as particularly troubling, given that our specification is parsimonious and includes a heterogeneous cross-section of countries.

 Overall, our default specification suggests an economically and statistically significant positive relationship between financial remoteness and output volatility.
-Local institutions, as measured by our polity variable, appear to have a larger effect, but our variable appears to be at least as significant as domestic financial sector depth.16
+Local institutions, as measured by our polity variable, also appear to have a large effect.